 Causes of Inflation

 There are so many causes of inflation.
 Some classify causes as internal vs external causes, while others demand-pull vs cost-push.
 In addition, there are plenty of theoretical explanations of the causes of inflation.
-If you want to know more, please read this article 7 most important theories of inflation.
+If you want to know more, please read this article on the 7 most important theories of inflation.

 Why measure inflation?